ucpp/sge/README.md

   - Hold the right mouse button and move the mouse to rotate the camera.
 ### Editor Controls
 - **Toggle Editor**:
-  - `0`: Toggle the editor UI on/off.
+  - `Q`: Toggle the editor UI on/off.
 ---

 ## Contribution